 Sekiro is only repayable to people who wish to break their own records and try the game with harder circumstances.
 Besides that, the game does not offer much to keep you playing after the endgame and as a result, can be seen as a fairly short action game.

 Nioh, on the other hand, features a very well-made online co-op mode which adds a lot of life to the game.
-The mode in general is meant for getting a little bit of help from another player, but it can also be used to practically just invite your friends over and allows you to replay the game in a vastly different way – which is definitely worth your time.
+The mode in general is meant for getting a little bit of help from another player, but it can also be used to practice just invite your friends over, and allows you to replay the game in a vastly different way – which is definitely worth your time.

 So, with Nioh, you get the single-player experience and an online mode to mess around with at the same time which allows it to be far longer than Sekiro in terms of playability.

-Not only that, but there is also the fact that Nioh is more of a full-fledged role-playing adventure, so it’s just naturally capable of lasting you a longer time.
+Not only that, but there is also the fact that Nioh is more of a full-fledged role-playing adventure, so it’s just naturally capable of lasting you a long time.
 And we’d like also to mention the fact it only has two games in the franchise – so you won’t have to catch up too much to have a better understanding of the universe.

 While Sekiro: Shadows Die Twice is a standalone adventure, it can be hard to shake off the itch of wishing to play other games in the franchise first before you get around to Sekiro.
-And as weird as it may sound, it almost requires you to play them to truly appreciate Sekiro because one of its strongest points include being unique to other Souls-like games.
+And as weird as it may sound, it almost requires you to play them to truly appreciate Sekiro because one of its strongest points includes being unique to other Souls-like games.

-Last but not least, if we add Nioh 2 to the mix, the co-op mode has been expanded to allowing three players at the same time.
+Last but not least, if we add Nioh 2 to the mix, the co-op mode has been expanded to allow three players at the same time.
 So, an already replayable mode has been upgraded to allow even more fun and that’s just something that we can’t ignore.

 Nioh vs Sekiro: The Winner

-At the end, there can only be one game to rule them all.
+In the end, there can only be one game to rule them all.
 So, let’s count down the total points both games have earned.

-- The Story – While Nioh allows players to have a proper role-playing experience with a lack of a properly developed protagonist – Sekiro swam against the tide by providing a personality and a voice to the protagonist.
+While Nioh allows players to have a proper role-playing experience with a lack of a properly developed protagonist – Sekiro swam against the tide by providing a personality and a voice to the protagonist.
 Personally, for us, we prefer Sekiro’s approach to the narrative.
 Point for Sekiro.

-- The Gameplay – We truly can’t pick a favorite here because both of the games offer a different experience which can be appreciated by fans of the individual approaches.
+We truly can’t pick a favorite here because both of the games offer a different experience which can be appreciated by fans of the individual approaches.
 So, point for neither.

-- Additional Content – Nioh wins this aspect easily as both the first game and its sequel offer a fleshed-out co-op mode that allows you to sink in many hours of fun into the game aside from the main adventure.
+Nioh wins this aspect easily as both the first game and its sequel offer a fleshed-out co-op mode that allows you to sink in many hours of fun into the game aside from the main adventure.
 Point for Nioh.

 Ultimately, for us, Sekiro: Shadows Die Twice is a better experience and something that the Souls-like genre truly needed even though Nioh offers more replayability.
 However, it’s more of a subjective preference than an easy win for the game because both are excellent adventures that will satisfy fans of the two franchises without a doubt.